GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Improvements in the close-encounter integration and high-resolution simulations

-The different close encounter kernels are BS-B, BS-A and BS-M, which are described in detail below.
+The different close-encounter kernels are BS-B, BS-A and BS-M, which are described in detail below.
 The BS-M kernels cannot use more than 256 threads per thread block, because of a hardware limitation in the number of registers.